-The most noteworthy experiments (which science finally denied) were conducted by the biologist named Dr. Joseph Rhine of Howard University, USA.
+The most noteworthy experiments were conducted by the biologist named Dr. Joseph Rhine of Howard University, USA.
 A total of 1,800 Zener cards were used during the experiments.
-There were two persons – the sender of the symbol and the receiver of the symbol – who were separated by a distance of 400 metres.
+Two persons – the sender of the symbol and the receiver of the symbol – were separated by a distance of 400 meters.
 There was no medium through which they could be in contact with one another.
-In spite of this, out of 1,800 symbols, the receiver drew 588 symbols correctly on his paper.
+In spite of this, out of the 1,800 symbols sent, the receiver drew 588 symbols correctly on their paper.
 This was a strike rate of 32.66%.
-The noteworthy fact was that there were not just 5 but 25 cards in each heap and once the cards were finished, the heap was shuffled once more.
+The noteworthy fact was that there were not just 5 but 25 cards in each heap, and once the cards had been used, the heap was shuffled once more.

-Dr. Joseph Rhine was a very renowned biologist and so the experiments conducted in the presence of neutral eyewitnesses became the topic of discussion in the world of science also.
-The well known magazine named ‘nature’ reproduced his paper on this subject without any changes or verification just as he had written it, but in the editor’s column of the same issue they condemned his experiments.
-On the other hand, common man and few researchers got interested in telepathy, and so to understand the so-called mystery surrounding telepathy all types of weird experiments started being conducted.
+The well-known magazine named ‘Nature’ reproduced Rhine’s paper on this subject without any change, but in the editor’s column of the same issue, they condemned his experiments.
+On the other hand, this got the common person interested in telepathy, and so to understand the mystery surrounding telepathy, all types of weird experiments started being conducted.

-One such method came to be known as ‘blank field’ in which all the five senses had to be cut off from the outer world.
-A ping-pong ball was cut into two and the pieces were fixed onto a person’s eyes, a continuous dull sound was fed into the ears with the aid of headphones, the taste buds of the tongue and the odour detecting ability of the nose were rendered functionless and the fifth sense organ, the skin, was also not allowed to function thereby restricting knowledge through touch.
-The purpose of rendering a person blank as far as the sense organs were concerned was to ensure that his physical sense organs could not aid him in any way in grasping and understanding the message sent by the correspondent.
-In the midst of all this seclusion if a message was received and interpreted accurately then it would definitely be due to telepathy.
+One such method came to be known as ‘blank field,’ in which all the five senses had to be cut off from the outer world.
+The purpose of rendering a person blank, as far as the senses were concerned, was to ensure that their known sensory organs could not interfere in any way.
+In the midst of all this seclusion, if a message were received and interpreted accurately, then this would be attributed to telepathy.

-In short, just like palmistry, telepathy also is considered anything but a science today.
-There is no place for bending rules in science; one plus one has to always be two.
-Even if this sum is done continuously for a long period of time, never will the result be 2.1 or 1.9.
-Therefore, when we talk about telepathy, the result obtained should be 100% every time an experiment is conducted.
-Even if the result is 99.9%, telepathy cannot be called a science.
-The maximum success rate of telepathic experiments has been 72% once, but mostly it has not been more than 40%.
+In short, just like palmistry, telepathy is considered anything but science today.
+There is no place for doubt in science; one plus one must always make two.
+Therefore, when we talk about telepathy, the result obtained should be 100% conclusive, every time.
+The maximum success rate of telepathic experiments is 72%, and most of the time, it is not even more than 40%.

-In such a situation, telepathy cannot be granted the status of science.
-On the other hand, one cannot deny that it is a good subject for research.
+To conclude, telepathy cannot be granted the status of science as it is not exactly validated.
+On the other hand, it certainly has the potential for more research.